KDE/clazy/README.md

 # Enabling Fixits

-Some checks support fixits, in which clazy will re-write your source files whenever it can fix something.
+Some checks support fixits, in which clazy will help re-write your source files whenever it can fix something.
-You can enable a fixit through the env variable, for example:
-`export CLAZY_FIXIT="fix-qlatin1string-allocations"`

-Only one fixit can be enabled each time.
-**WARNING**: Backup your code, don't blame me if a fixit is not applied correctly.
-For better results don't use parallel builds, otherwise a fixit being applied in an header file might be done twice.

-By default clazy will rewrite your file, but it's suggested that you set the `CLAZY_FIXIT_SUFFIX` env variable to something like
-`_clazy`.
-This will make clazy generate a new file with the fixes, suffixed with a string of your choice instead of overwriting the original one.
-Otherwise the build would most likely fail due to rewriting code and compiling at the same time.
+Simply pass `-Xclang -plugin-arg-clazy -Xclang export-fixes` to clang, or `-export-fixes=somefile.yaml` for `clazy-standalone`.
+Then run `clang-apply-replacements <folder_with_yaml_files>`, which will modify your code.

+**WARNING**: Backup your code and make sure all changes done by clazy are correct.

 # Troubleshooting